Conditional estimates for $L$-functions in the Selberg class II: Various sums over prime numbers

 \section{Various sums over prime numbers}

-In this section, we estimate the term $\mathcal{I}_4$ given in \eqref{def:I3I4}.
-First we describe useful estimates for an integral and the sum of generalized von Mangoldt functions, and then estimate the term $\mathcal{I}_4$ itself in different cases.
+In this section, we estimate the term $\mathcal{I}_4$ given in~\eqref{def:I3I4}.
+First, we derive estimates for $\widehat{g}_{\Delta}$ and $\widehat{m}_{\Delta}$, and then we use various upper bounds on the sum of the modulus of the generalized von Mangoldt function (Lemma~\ref{lemma:MangoldSum}) to estimate $\mathcal{I}_4$.